Lunara-Al/LunaraAI/replit.md

     - Automatic fallback to simulation mode if Stripe unavailable
     - Current limitation: Stripe checkout may encounter connection issues; simulation mode works perfectly for testing
     - To use real Stripe checkout: Ensure STRIPE_SECRET_KEY is exactly as shown in Stripe Dashboard (sk_test_* or sk_live_*) with no extra characters
-- **Video Generation Parameters:** Supports customizable video length (5s, 10s, 15s), aspect ratio (1:1, 16:9, 9:16 with platform labels), and an optional style input.
+- **Video Generation Parameters:** Supports customizable video length (5s, 10s), aspect ratio (1:1, 16:9, 9:16 with platform labels), and an optional style input.
 Reference images and styles are now available to all membership tiers (including Basic).
+Videos are generated via Pika Labs v2.2 API through @fal-ai/client and saved locally to public/generated/ to prevent URL expiration.

 ### Feature Specifications
 - **Video Generation:** Users input text prompts to generate 10-second cosmic ASMR videos with autoplay and looping.